 - Best Overall: Montana Decoy Wiley Tom 3D and Miss Purrfect XD

-- Best for Realism: Avian-X HDR Strutter and Feeding Hen
+- Best Combo: Avian-X HDR Strutter and Feeding Hen

 - Best Budget: Redhead Foam Turkey Decoy 3-Pack

 - Best for Ground Blind Setups: The Grind Reaper Quarter-Body Strutter and Lay Down Hen